Monzo, a UK digital-only bank, is closing in on new funding led by U.S.-based Thrive Capital

 In addition, Blomfield told TechCrunch that, although you can never rule it out, selling early is the startup bank equivalent to a bailout plan: “It means you haven’t accomplished what you set out to do”.

-The company’s pending Series C(?) shows that Blomfield and the rest of the Monzo team have a long way to go yet.
+The company’s pending Series C funding shows that Blomfield and the rest of the Monzo team have a long way to go yet.

 0